fbpx Skip to main content

 Step 2 – The Year Ahead

-The section titled “projected sales growth over prior year” is designed to help you make accurate – or at least more accurate – predictions about how your inventory levels are going to fare month on month.
-We explain each row below:
+The section titled “projected sales growth over prior year” is designed to help you make accurate – or at least more accurate – predictions about how your inventory levels are going to change month over month.

-• Beginning – The number of SKUs you have (/had for prior year) at the start of the month.
+• Beginning – The number of products of that SKU you have (or had for the prior year) at the start of the month.

 • Sold/ forecasted – How many units you sold OR how many units you expect to sell.
 Use your prior year data to predict this.
 Once you reach the end of each month, replace your forecasted figure with the number of units you actually sold.

 • Given away/ disposed of – Inevitably some inventory will leave your warehouse without being sold.
 This might be through marketing, gifts, or damage.
-Pop these details in this row.
+Pop those details in this row.

 • Ending – How many units are left at the end of the month?
 Input this data here.